Leutfridus of Évreux

-Leutfridus was a French monk and saint of the eighth century.
+Leutfridus (died 738) was a French monk and saint.

 Life

 Leutfridus studied at Condat Abbey and at Chartres, and was for a time a teacher at Evreux.
 A Benedictine, he was also a spiritual student of Saint Sidonius of Saint-Saëns.
 He spent time as a hermit at Cailly and at Rouen.
 He founded the abbey of La Croix-Saint-Qu'en around 690, and served as its first abbot.
 The abbey was later renamed Saint-Leufroy in his honor.

 Leutfridus died in 738; his feast day is June 21.

 Leutfridus was the brother of Saint Agofredus.